lastingParadox/ff-site/archive-to-markdown/md/ff2/mousehole.md

 > It's just a mutation of your grass.

+_Seth is trying to calm Emmett down._

 **Finna Steel Christmas** _(02-Jul-18 06:26 PM)_

 _Steely whispers in Asier's ear._

+> Do you like corn?

-@Magic8Ball Do you like corn.
+@Magic8Ball Do you like corn?

 **Magic8Ball** _(02-Jul-18 06:26 PM)_